-This versatile crop arrived in America centuries ago and today ranks as the most popular vegetable in the United States.
+This versatile crop orginiated in South America centuries ago and today ranks as the most popular vegetable in the United States.
 Cool-season vegetables, potatoes come in a great range of shapes, sizes, colors, and textures and are grown from small tubers known as “seed potatoes”.

 Time of Planting